vipulnaik/wikipediaviews/README.md

 inputdisplay folder (not publicly accessible over the web).
 There is a two-level hierarchy of these files.

-* pagelistentry.inc: This file has the code for the text area for entering the list of pages, plus instructions on top of that text area.
+* pageListEntry.inc: This file has the code for the text area for entering the list of pages, plus instructions on top of that text area.
 It pre-populates the text area with the list of pages from a previous GET or POST request if any, otherwise leaves it blank.
 If